ZhgChg.Li

 func userContentController(_ userContentController: WKUserContentController, didReceive message: WKScriptMessage) {

-// Simulating called from js: window.webkit.messageHandlers.page.postMessage("Close");
+// Simulate called from js: window.webkit.messageHandlers.page.postMessage("Close");

 print("\(Self.identifier): \(message.body)")